swimlane/ngx-dnd/.github/ISSUE_TEMPLATE.md

 ```
 [ ] bug report => Search github for a similar issue or PR before submitting
 [ ] feature request
-[ ] support request => Sorry, will will not be able to answer every support request.
+[ ] support request => Sorry, we will not be able to answer every support request.
 Please consider other venues for support requests
 ```

 **Current behavior**